Latest news update on the project click here

-At our Gift Day for buildings and resources back in June, we had a reminder of the four key ambitions for the Heart of the Community project:
+At our Gift Day for buildings and resources in June 2020, we had a reminder of the four key ambitions for the Heart of the Community project:

 - Create a spacious modern meeting place in the centre of the community

 - Restore our historic church building for generations to come